obsidian-tasks-group/obsidian-tasks/docs/Scripting/Query Properties.md

 > [!released]
 >
 > - Query Properties were introduced in Tasks 4.7.0.
-> - Their direct use in Custom Filters and Custom Groups, without the use of Placeholders, was introduced in Tasks X.Y.Z.
+> - Their direct use in Custom Filters and Custom Groups, without the use of Placeholders, was introduced in Tasks 5.1.0.

 ## Introduction